 - Takes some time to lather

-3. Honest Amish Beard Soap and Conditioner
+3. Honest Amish Beard Soap

 Honestly, the Honest Amish is a classic among the beard soaps.
 This is a beard and body soap that has a non-drying, mild formula suitable for almost any skin type and for beard and face wash, too.
 It exclusively contains natural ingredients and has a unique blend of eucalyptus, cinnamon, and clove essential oils.
 The way this soap cleans your beard is through yellow clay that pulls slightly on your beard, extracting dirt and excess oils, leaving it hydrated and soft.